software-dev-academy/wd-js-intro-lab/README.md

 The only thing you should add in the HTML file is the button elements.
 The rest of the behaviour should be added in your JavaScript file.

-Some relevant methods: *innerHTML, insertAdjacentHTML*
+Some relevant methods: *innerHTML, insertAdjacentHTML, createElement*